 The staff at The Alchymist are consistently rated as among the very best hotel staff in the city, their warmth and personalized service enhancing greatly the homelike atmosphere, and you will have a private butler, a tour guide and a concierge at your disposal too.

 The suite (titled the one bedroom apartment on the booking page) is open and bright and lies on the top floor with the original wooden ceiling beams still intact.
 It has a living room, a kitchen, one bedroom with king size bed, and a terrace with views of Prague Castle above and St. Nicholas Church and the Lesser Quarter below.
 The rooms are lavishly decorated, even more so than the suite perhaps, but in line with their historical nature.
+Check your options on the booking page here.

 The common areas include a sumptuous living room area, a library, a music room where you can enjoy private classical music performances, a breakfast room, a spa with jacuzzi and massage services, and a small gym.